jobinregina/Chaos/README.md

 **Open loop modelling technique.**

 ## Purpose of this work
-1. A comprehensive study on prediction and modelling using (1) Feedforward Neural Networks  (2) Feedback Neural networks.
+1. A comprehensive study on prediction and modelling of nonlinear dynamic systems using (1) Feedforward Neural Networks  (2) Feedback Neural networks.
 2. How well the validation performance improves with increase in the number of hidden layer neurons?
 3. Which algorithm suites best for modelling complex nonlinear time series?
 4. Does the results hold for other dynamic systems?